-In order to enable the University to respond effectively and to proactively stop instances of discrimination, harassment, retaliation and sexual misconduct at the University, all employees must, within 24 hours of receiving information regarding a potential violation of this Policy, report information to the Title IX Coordinator or deputies.
+In order to enable the University to respond effectively and to proactively stop instances of discrimination, harassment, retaliation and sexual misconduct at the University, all employees must, as soon as possible and preferably within 24 hours of receiving information regarding a potential 24 violation of this policy, report information to the Title IX Coordinator (or deputy Coordinator) or Campus Police.
 Only employees who are statutorily prohibited from reporting such information (e.g., licensed health-care professionals) are exempt from these reporting requirements.
-This Policy is not intended to restrict curriculum or prohibit or abridge the use of particular textbooks or curricular materials.
+This policy is not intended to restrict curriculum or prohibit or abridge the use of particular textbooks or curricular materials.